When it comes to cleaning my home, as my wife would no doubt tell you, I am as lazy as they come.

 3. Vinegar isn't just great on chips

 Yes, it seems that the humble kitchen condiment is a real favourite when it comes to cleaning around the home.
-Leave vinegar in your bathroom basin or kitchen sink and your plug and waste will come up shiny and new again.
+Leave white vinegar in your bathroom basin or kitchen sink and your plug and waste will come up shiny and new again.
 Believe me, I've tried it and it works!

 2. Tape up the bottom of your radiators